cjacobs3971/WikiRythm/README.md

 ## WikiRythm

-- My motivation in building a Day Schedule is to get better at JavaScripting.
+- Our motivation in building a WikiRythm page is to get better at JavaScripting/API's/HTML and CSS.
-- I built this Work Day Schedule to allow myself to see my work day with colored time slots that are past, present, and future colored.
+- We built this WikiRythm to be able to search for artist, their latest 3 releases and see what they look like.
-- I learned a little JavaScripting.
+- We learned how to work on a project as a group.

 ## User Story
 ```